August 25th is officially Banana Split Day and Kiss and Make Up Day.

 Everyone who was born on August 25 shares the star sign of Virgo.

-To help you get through the rest of the day be sure to check out what events in the past has made August 25

-th so important in history.
+To help you get through the rest of the day be sure to check out what events in the past has made August 25th so important in history.

-The first daily passenger air service started from London to Paris.
+The first daily passenger air service began, going from from London to Paris.